cian0/BusinessMaps/README.md

 	- When a window is clicked a dialog showing details of location is presented.
 	- clicking on Phone number invokes the phone call function
 - Plot each markers to the map.
+- Center on the first business location found on the list.

 Notes:
 * It is assumed that one business only has one location.
 (A business tag with more than 1 location children tag will not work)